Does RA Run in Families?

 It’s definitely a disease shrouded in mystery.
 Is RA something you are born with and runs in families?
 Or is it caused by independent environmental factors throughout your lifetime?
 In reality, the answer is not as simple as the question.

-As researchers have studied RA further, they have begun to understand the causes of RA more and more.
-In fact, research shows RA occurs as a result of the relationship between both genetics and environmental factors.
-Simply, RA occurs when a predisposition of RA in your genetics is then turned on by something in our environment.1
+As researchers have further studied RA, they have started to better understand the causes of the condition.
+In fact, research shows RA occurs as a result of the relationship between both genetics and environmental factors.2

 What causes RA?

-The causes of RA can be separated into 2 categories: genetics and environmental factors.
+The causes of RA can be separated into 2 categories: genetics and environmental factors.2

-RA is not directly passed on from 1 generation to the next such as some other genetic disorders.
-Many patients may have a relative with RA but never get it, or vice versa, as a patient diagnosed with RA may have no family history.2
+RA is not directly passed on from 1 generation to the next like with some other genetic disorders.
+Many people may have a relative with RA but never develop it, while some people diagnosed with RA have no family history of the condition.2

 What’s the risk of developing RA if a family member has it?

-Although RA isn’t passed from one generation to another, there is an increased risk of developing RA if you have a family member with RA.
-In one Swedish study, there was 3x greater risk of developing RA with a first-degree relative (parent, sibling, or child) with the condition, in comparison to the general population.2 Although the estimates vary from one study to another there seems to be a familial connection to RA.
+While RA is not passed from one generation to another, you have an increased risk of developing the condition if you have a family member with RA.
+In one Swedish study, people with a first-degree relative (parent, sibling, or child) with RA were roughly 3 times more likely to develop RA compared to first-degree relatives of people in the general population.2

 What is the role of genetics in rheumatoid arthritis?

-You may be wondering why genetics are important if RA doesn’t run in families in a direct line of inheritance like some genetic disorders.
-Although this is true, the study of genetics in RA could lead to advancements in treatment and detection of RA such as:1
+You may be wondering why genetics are important if RA does not run in families in a direct line of inheritance like some genetic disorders.
+While this is true, the study of genetics in RA could lead to advancements in the diagnosis and treatment of RA such as:2

-- Predicting an individual’s response to different treatments
+- Predicting a person's response to different treatments

 - Predicting who will develop RA